pgruening/dl_bio_example/README.md

 ```

 ### Install the necessary packages
-To install the needed packages run:
+**Only run the following command if you are in the dlbio_example VE!** To install the needed packages run:

 ```
 pip install -r requirements.txt